Jim Tanner: Background

-As an undergraduate student, Tanner attended his home state University of North Carolina-Chapel Hill on a Morehead-Cain Scholarship - the first merit scholarship program established in the United States and one of the most selective at public universities today.
-After graduating with a B.A. in English Literature ('90), Tanner continued his education at the University of Chicago Law School ('93), where he studied under then-Professor, now President, Barack Obama.
+As an undergraduate student, Tanner attended his home state University of North Carolina-Chapel Hill on a Morehead-Cain Scholarship – the first merit scholarship program established in the United States and one of the most selective at public universities today.
+After graduating with a B.A. in English Literature (1990), Tanner continued his education at the University of Chicago Law School (1993), where he studied under then-Professor, now President, Barack Obama.

-Tanner began his legal career as a corporate and mergers-and-acquisitions lawyer with the Washington, D.C. office of Skadden, Arps, Slate, Meagher & Flom LLP.
+Tanner began his legal career as a corporate and mergers-and-acquisitions lawyer with the Washington, D.C., office of Skadden, Arps, Slate, Meagher & Flom LLP.
 After four years, Tanner left the firm to work on the 1996 Bill Clinton election campaign.

 After the election, Tanner was recruited by Williams & Connolly LLP to work alongside then-partner, Lon Babby.
 Between 1997 and 2010, Tanner and Babby led the Williams & Connolly sports law practice, representing athletes in the National Basketball Association (NBA) and Women's National Basketball Association (WNBA); PGA Tour golfer Tim Clark and LPGA golfer Perry Swenson; and Olympic gymnast Dominique Dawes.
 Between 2010, when Babby left the firm to become President of Basketball Operations for the Phoenix Suns, and 2013, Tanner was solely in charge of the basketball and entertainment practice, notably signing Jeremy Lin in the aftermath of "Linsanity.”

 In 2013, Tanner left Williams & Connolly with his client base to establish Tandem Sports + Entertainment, joined by fellow Williams & Connolly attorney, Helen Dooley, and basketball, marketing, and public relations staff.
 Tandem incorporated the previously independent Meredith Communications, founded by Meredith Geisler, to lead the public relations department.

 Since its launch, Tandem has expanded by Tanner's signing of veteran NBA players such as Jason Richardson, C.J.
 Watson, and Wayne Ellington, in addition to two rookie draft picks in 2014 (Thanasis Antetokounmpo and Jordan McRae).
 In 2015, Tandem Sports + Entertainment was named to the Washington Business Journal list of "Best Places to Work" in the D.C. region.

+In February 2025, Tanner was named Executive Director and General Manager of North Carolina Tar Heels men's basketball where he would help manage the construction of the roster, negotiate contracts, identify and hire new scouting and analytics staff, and spearhead player development programs.

 Personal life

-Tanner lives in the Virginia suburbs of Washington D.C. with his wife (Alison), son (Evan), and daughter (Lauren).
+Tanner lives in the Virginia suburbs of Washington D.C., with his wife (Alison), son (Evan), and daughter (Lauren).
 In addition to representing a number of former UNC basketball players, Tanner serves on the Morehead-Cain Scholarship Fund Board of Directors.